MnlPhlp/cycle-menu/README.md

 # cycle-menu

-Simple library to create a menu that can be cycled through and shown with custom input/output.
+Simple no-std compatible library to create a menu that can be cycled through and shown with custom input/output.

 The menu object has two functions, next and ok, to controll it.
 When crating the menu a callback is given that is later used to display menu entries.